SaidMadiCA/ChatMe-LLM/README.md

 - **API Key Security**: Ensure your .env file is properly secured and not committed to version control
 - **Rate Limiting**: Be mindful of OpenAI API usage and associated costs
 - **Cold Start**: First query after server start may be slower due to embedding generation
+- **Server Mode Differences**: The API endpoints behave differently depending on how you start the server

 ## Troubleshooting